-The Literary Editing Project (LEP)
+The Literary Editing Project (The LEP)

-About the LEP
+About The LEP

-Used in combination with a grammatical method called MCINTOSHFORMS™, which uses regexes and particular grammatical forms (letters, words, phrases, or punctuation) to highlight grammatical constituents, grammatical forms, and grammatical functions within a Microsoft (MS) Word document, the LEP helps ensure your edit will result in the construction of a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.
+Used in combination with a grammatical method called MCINTOSHFORMS™, which uses regular expressions (regexes) and/or grammatical forms (letters, words, phrases, and punctuation) to isolate grammatical constituents and grammatical functions within a Microsoft (MS) Word document, The LEP helps you ensure your edit will result in the construction of a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.

 Awareness & knowledge to achieve high readability and sound grammaticality

-The LEP is divided into two parts:
+The LEP is divided into three parts:

 - Syntax: Form (Morphology, Phrases, and Clauses) and Function

 - Readability: Coordination and Parallelism, and Contrast and Opposition